Darrenf040/changez-hair-salon/README.md

-# Elegant Hair Salon Website
+# Changez Hair Salon Website

 A modern, responsive website for a hair salon built with Next.js and Tailwind CSS.